HTTP headers

 The “X-Content-Type-Options” response HTTP header is a marker used by the server to indicate that MIME types advertised in Content-Type headers should be tracked and not changed.

-The X-Xss-Protection header:
+The X-XSS-Protection header:

 The “X-XSS-Protection” HTTP response header is a feature of Internet Explorer, Chrome, and Safari that prevents pages from loading when they detect Cross-Site Scripting (XSS) attacks.
 These protections are largely useless in modern browsers when sites implement a strong content security policy (CSP) that disables the use of inline (“unsafe-inline”) JavaScript.
 Valid parameters for this header are: